insure logo

 Trucks are large, versatile vehicles — ideal for towing, handy on move days and sturdy in inclement weather.
 While it’s easy to presume these powerful road haulers cost a pretty penny to insure, after running the numbers, we found many are more affordable to insure than sedans.

 So, how much is truck insurance?
-The national average for truck insurance premiums in 2023 is $2,160, compared to the national average for cars at $2,790.
+The national average for truck insurance premiums in 2023 was $2,160, compared to the national average for cars at $2,790.
 That comes to a 23% savings for truck insurance over car insurance.

 According to our data analysis, the most expensive truck to insure in 2024 is the Ford F-450 with an annual rate of $3,010.
 The cheapest truck to insure is the Ford Maverick at an annual rate of $1,746.
 Learn more about the cheapest and most expensive pickup trucks, including how makes and models stack up as well as tips for budgeting for truck insurance.